The Big Send-off: Scalable and Performant Collectives for Deep Learning: Related Work

 \section{Related Work}

-Optimizing collective communication has been a long-standing challenge in high-performance computing (HPC) and parallel computing and has been the focus on extensive research.
+Optimizing collective communication has been a long-standing challenge in high performance computing (HPC) and parallel computing and has been the focus on extensive research.
 Thakur et al.'s seminal work focuses on optimizing a plethora of collective operations including all-gathers and reduce-scatters in MPICH~\cite{thakurimproving2003}.
-The authors explore the design space of several algorithms for each collective, and provide guidelines for selecting the most approporiate algorithm for different scenarios.
+The authors explore the design space of several algorithms for each collective, and provide guidelines for selecting the most appropriate algorithm for different scenarios.
 In contrast, our work focuses on large-scale deep learning workloads and with messages sizes in the tens to hundreds of megabytes.

-Patarsuk et al. propose the bandwidth-optimized ring algorithm for all-reduce operations~\cite{ring-all-reduce}.
-Graham et al. develop optimize MPI collective to effectively exploit shared memory on multi-core systems.
-Chan et al.~cite{chan2006simultaneouscollectives} develop highly optimized collectives for the IBM Blue Gene/L, exploiting unique properties of the system~\cite{grahammulticorempi2008}.
-Kandalla et al. develop a scalable multi-leader hierarchical algorithm for all-gather~\cite{kandalla2009multileader}.
+Patarsuk et al.~propose the bandwidth-optimized ring algorithm for all-reduce operations~\cite{ring-all-reduce}.
+Graham et al.~develop optimize MPI collective to effectively exploit shared memory on multi-core systems.
+Chan et al.~\cite{chan2006simultaneouscollectives} develop highly optimized collectives for the IBM Blue Gene/L, exploiting unique properties of the system~\cite{grahammulticorempi2008}.
+Kandalla et al.~develop a scalable multi-leader hierarchical algorithm for all-gather~\cite{kandalla2009multileader}.
 Note that the focus of these works is on optimizing the performance of collective communication in traditional HPC workloads with small message sizes, and not on the large message sizes inherent to deep learning.

+De Sensi et al.~study the performance of NCCL, RCCL and Cray-MPICH across various state-of-the-art supercomputers across a variety of latency and bandwidth bound scenarios~\cite{sensiexploring2024}.
+Cho et al.~propose a multi-level hierarchical ring algorithm for all-reduce and study the tradeoff of bandwidth and latency between the flat and hierarchical ring algorithms~\cite{choblueconnect2019}.
+In this work, we build on this and exploit more latency optimal algorithms such as recursive doubling/halving in the inter-node levels of the hierarchy and also demonstrate how this design can be utilized to load-balance network traffic across NICs.
+Note that similar hierarchical designs have been explored in other works as well~\cite{hashmidesigning2018, nguyen2hierarchical2018}.

+Hidayetoglu et al.~present HiCCL, a hierarchical collective communication library targeting the same systems as our work -- Perlmutter and Frontier~\cite{hidayetoglu2024hicclhierarchicalcollectivecommunication}.
+While HiCCL demonstrates performance advantages over NCCL and RCCL, these gains are primarily observed at smaller node counts.
+As shown in their evaluation, HiCCL's performance matches or falls below vendor libraries at larger node counts.
+In contrast, PCCL is specifically designed and optimized for the large-scale regime, consistently outperforming vendor libraries at thousands of GPUs.
+Thus, HiCCL and PCCL address complementary performance regimes.